DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FOREX-CONTRACT/Introduction.md

 The contract between the company and the bank is called a Forex contract.

 ## Setup
+The following setup is required per legal entity.

 - [Forex contract parameters](SETUP/Forex-contract-parameters.md)
 - [Forex over allocation](SETUP/Forex-over-allocation.md)

 ## Processing
+The following describes using the Forex contract functionality.

 - [Create forex contract](PROCESSING/Create-forex-contract.md)